litphp/litphp/docs/nimo.md

 sidebar_label: Introduction
 ---

-Nimo helps you to organize your middlewares (and handlers) together.
+Nimo helps you to organize your middlewares (and handlers).

 ## Installation